 Ethernet connector: Use either of these connectors to connect the server to a network.
+Ethernet connector 1 supports Serial over LAN (SOL).

 USB connector: Connect a USB device to either of these connectors.

 Systems-management connector: Connect the server to a network for systems-management information control.
 This connector is active only if you have installed a Remote Supervisor Adapter II SlimLine, and it is used only by the Remote Supervisor Adapter II SlimLine.